sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.1.md

  * Incidence structures and block designs (David Joyner) -- Beginning of an incidence structure class and an implementation of some basic block design algorithms.
 A few functions require GAP's Design package (which is included in gap_packages-4.4.10_6.spkg) but calling GAP or GAP's Design was only done when the corresponding Sage functionality was missing.
 Robert Miller's recent code on computing the automorphism group of a non-linear binary code was used to implement the automorphism group of a block design.

+== Finance ==

+ * Obtaining high resolution financial data (Chris Swierczewski, Brett Nakashima, William Stein) -- Refined ability to obtain weekly and daily financial data from Google Finance and Yahoo Finance.
+Input options, such as start date and end date, are more user-friendly.
+More elaborate documentation.
+Some support for international (read: non-NASDAQ or NYSE) stock exchanges.
+ * Experimental support for interfacing with Opentick (Chris Swierczewski) -- [[http://www.opentick.com/|Opentick]] is an open-source package for obtaining high-resolution stock data.
+An experimental package for interfacing with Opentick through Sage is in development.
+However, there are currently some issues with the Opentick servers and they are currently not allowing any new accounts.

 == Testing ==

  * Added only_optional doctest option (William Stein) -- Added a new option {{{sage -t -only_optional=component}}} that allows one to run only the optional doctests that depend on a given component.
 Thus much of the optional functionality of Sage will now be much easier to automatically test.